akorn/zfsbackup/HOWTO.md

 ```
 zfs get -o name,property all -t filesystem,volume -s inherited | fgrep korn.zfsbackup:config | sed 's/[[:space:]]*korn.zfsbackup:config.*//'
 ```

+## Backing up servers that run LXC containers

+I set up LXC containers in a very specific way and wrote a script to configure up backups for all of them.

+Assumptions in case you also want to use my script:

+ * All the lxc stuff lives under the a somepool/path zfs dataset.
+ * All lxc guests have filesystems like `somepool/path/guest`, `somepool/path/guest/rootfs`, `somepool/path/guest/rootfs/{tmp,var}`, `somepool/path/guest/rootfs/{srv,srv/somedata}`.
+ * You want to back up an LXC guest in a single go, using a recursive ZFS snapshot to obtain a consistent state.
+ * You want similar sub-filesystems to be created on the backup server (separate `rootfs`, `rootfs/var` mounted under it, and os on).
+  * This makes restoring from the latest backup very straightforward but still allows e.g. different dedup settings for `rootfs` and `rootfs/var`.
+  * Note that restoring from earlier backup snapshots will only be possible either on a per-filesystem basis, or by using bind mounts to create the appropriate hierarchy of mountpoints, constructed from the snapshots, on the backup server.

 ## Scheduling backups